 Dragon Scales Gloves jolenemac88, December 5, 2018December 11, 2018 Being as we don’t have any postal deliveries today we thought we might post an article about one of the hand crocheted items that seems to be very popular this time of year and that is our dragon scales fingerless gloves.
 We started making them about 3 years ago when my younger son sent us a picture of a pair he found and thought they were really cool.
 So I bought a pattern for one from someone on Etsy and later found a YouTube instructional video and downloaded that for mom to watch.
 She watched it several times, wrote some notes and experimented with the pattern that we paid for and came up with her own unique style and coloring for the arm warmers.
 My mom prefers to use the Caron Simply Soft yarn as their yarn is generally thinner than our normal Red Heart medium weight yarn.
 We have even tried the Love’s Soft yarn but they are still a little thicker than the Caron’s yarn.
 Caron has a wide variety of colors and the solids give you more yarn than variegated or festive varieties.
 In general, you can get only one pair out of a skein of yarn (that’s the solid colored one only folks so you will need 2 of the variegated ones).
 As with any creative project you have to do your own experimenting with color combinations, needle size and type, etc. We have sold quite a few pairs over the last couple of years and this year is proving to be the same.
 They are really nice and warm and look really cool on your arms.
 We got a request sometime 2 years ago about making them with just the scales on the front side of the glove.
 The client stated that they were too thick when she was trying to close her hand and type or text.
 Mom experimented for about 2 months off and on trying to get them to work, look good and be almost the same each time she created a pair.
 Much harder than you think.
 Finally she came up with a pattern and has been using it ever since.
 Next she is thinking about creating a pair with the scales all the way up the arm.
 Could be really neat looking especially if she just keeps the scales to the top of the arm warmers.
 I’m thinking either black, dark red or dark green with intermittent jewel tone colors up the arm!
 Here is the video my mom used as a jumping off point to making her own style of Dragon Scales Fingerless Gloves or Arm Warmers Here are pictures of the gloves mom has created over the last couple of years.
 Enjoy and get out there and experiement! https://swcstore.southernwomencrafts.com/product/dark-sparkling-blue-with-white-striped-dragon-scales-12×4-inch-fingerless-gloves Share this: Click to share on Pinterest (Opens in new window) Pinterest Click to share on Facebook (Opens in new window) Facebook Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Tumblr (Opens in new window) Tumblr More Click to share on Telegram (Opens in new window) Telegram Click to share on Mastodon (Opens in new window) Mastodon Click to email a link to a friend (Opens in new window) Email Click to share on Nextdoor (Opens in new window) Nextdoor Click to share on WhatsApp (Opens in new window) WhatsApp Click to share on Reddit (Opens in new window) Reddit Click to share on Pocket (Opens in new window) Pocket Click to share on Threads (Opens in new window) Threads Click to share on X (Opens in new window) X Like this:Like Loading...
 Related Crafting Hints and Helps Inspiration Our Craft Projects What Were Working On Cool and Colorful Alligator Stitch GlovesCreate Your Own Dragon Scales Fingerless GlovesCrocheted Scalloped Tops Arm WarmersDragon Scales Gloves

-Crafting Hints and Helps Craft Business Start Tips May 16, 2020September 8, 2021 We are all looking for ways we can make money from home.
-Crafty people would much prefer to make craft items than to learn how to run a business and get people to buy those same items.
-The trouble is what we love to create may not be what people… Share this: Click to share on Pinterest (Opens in new window) Pinterest Click to share on Facebook (Opens in new window) Facebook Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Tumblr (Opens in new window) Tumblr More Click to share on Telegram (Opens in new window) Telegram Click to share on Mastodon (Opens in new window) Mastodon Click to email a link to a friend (Opens in new window) Email Click to share on Nextdoor (Opens in new window) Nextdoor Click to share on WhatsApp (Opens in new window) WhatsApp Click to share on Reddit (Opens in new window) Reddit Click to share on Pocket (Opens in new window) Pocket Click to share on Threads (Opens in new window) Threads Click to share on X (Opens in new window) X Like this:Like Loading...
+Crafting Hints and Helps Make Treasure out of Trash December 23, 2023December 23, 2023 Make Treasures out of Trash – is a very worthy endeavor for artists of all kinds.
+Why not take something that people have thrown away and change it into something else that is useful or just pretty?
+Those little pieces of trash you find along the way or even consciously… Share this: Click to share on Pinterest (Opens in new window) Pinterest Click to share on Facebook (Opens in new window) Facebook Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Tumblr (Opens in new window) Tumblr More Click to share on Telegram (Opens in new window) Telegram Click to share on Mastodon (Opens in new window) Mastodon Click to email a link to a friend (Opens in new window) Email Click to share on Nextdoor (Opens in new window) Nextdoor Click to share on WhatsApp (Opens in new window) WhatsApp Click to share on Reddit (Opens in new window) Reddit Click to share on Pocket (Opens in new window) Pocket Click to share on Threads (Opens in new window) Threads Click to share on X (Opens in new window) X Like this:Like Loading...
 Read More

-Crafting Hints and Helps Summer Is Filled With Handcrafting Opportunities June 28, 2024June 27, 2024 Summer Is Filled With Handcrafting Opportunities.
-Summer’s here, and with it comes a slower pace and (hopefully) some downtime for crafty creatives like you.
-But don’t let those lazy days lull you into a lull in productivity!
+Our Craft Projects Making Beaded Dragonflies August 16, 2022August 16, 2022 Several months ago my granddaughter was watching some movies on my computer and came across a beaded dragonfly tutorial I had downloaded from You-Tube.
+She created a couple and insisted that I do it with her.
+Well, ever since I have been making them into earrings, put them on bottle caps, broach/pins, barrettes and I even may make them into key chain charms.
 Share this: Click to share on Pinterest (Opens in new window) Pinterest Click to share on Facebook (Opens in new window) Facebook Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Tumblr (Opens in new window) Tumblr More Click to share on Telegram (Opens in new window) Telegram Click to share on Mastodon (Opens in new window) Mastodon Click to email a link to a friend (Opens in new window) Email Click to share on Nextdoor (Opens in new window) Nextdoor Click to share on WhatsApp (Opens in new window) WhatsApp Click to share on Reddit (Opens in new window) Reddit Click to share on Pocket (Opens in new window) Pocket Click to share on Threads (Opens in new window) Threads Click to share on X (Opens in new window) X Like this:Like Loading...
 Read More